Digital Signage Installation: Your Guide

 What are some common challenges that affect digital signage installation?

-The way to avoid the challenge of deciding where and how to place a media player, you can use a ‘System on Chip’ (SoC) display, which means the media player is built-into the display.
+The way to avoid the challenge of deciding where and how to place a media player can use a ‘System on Chip’ (SoC) display, which means the media player is built into the display.
 However, if any problems occur then the display, and therefore the media player too, will need to be replaced, instead of just the media player.

 - ● Your internet connection will need to be reliable and have a high bandwidth if you want to show complex content.
 If your screens are lagging or showing low definition content, then your digital signage may not have the effect you want it to.

 Therefore, when you’re deciding where to put your digital signage, you’ll need to consider where your internet connection is available or strong enough to show the content you want.
 Ethernet is the more reliable internet connection, which should be considered when you are conducting your site survey, but it isn’t always practical for most digital signage solutions.
 For outdoor digital signage, a cellular connection is likely to be the only option.

 Electrical power will need to be supplied to your media players and displays.
 Check where you have power outlets available and look into your options for increasing accessibility if necessary.
 You may choose to use a wired connection to your media players and displays, which can be an aesthetic problem, as they tend to look messy, but also a safety issue.
 Make sure your wires are either hidden or look tidy.